cgsellers/cgsellers/README.md

 ML Engineering intern from Spain.

-- :telescope: I’m very passionate about topics such as AI and NoSQL.
+- :telescope: Very passionate about topics such as AI and NoSQL.

-- :seedling: On the lookout for interesting projects from which I can continue to learn.
+- :seedling: From time to time, I try to update my code (mostly Python)

 - :zap: In my free time, I sharpen up my coding skills and read news related to the field.